-Ever notice that your feet go numb when running or after a run?
+Ever noticed that your feet go numb when running or after a run?
 But what if you only get this tingling and numb sensation in your feet only when you run?
 Gait and footcare professionals often receive several queries from their clients about their feet going numb during running or exercise.
 The tingling sensation or the feeling of your feet falling asleep during a workout is surprisingly quite a common running problem.

 Footcare specialists, in particular, hear quite a few complaints about their toes going numb while exercising on an elliptical machine and treadmill.
 But this problem also tends to happen during any exercise activity.
 And despite the increase in blood flow to every part of your body during physical activity – numbness, tingling, and burning sensations are fairly common.
 This numbness in the feet is not usually attributed to a lack blood flow but, instead, is often caused by the increase in compression or pressure on the nerves, that further sends a tingling sensation from the foot all the to the tip of your toes.